Air transports of heads of state and government: Greece

 In September 2022 the ERJ-135BJ was transferred to the Republic of Cyprus.

-The planes fly under normal Hellenic Air Force callsigns.

 Alternatively, the 358 Search and Rescue Squadron of the 112 Combat Wing operates B-212 helicopters, which can also be used for VIP transport for locations with no airport.
 They were acquired in 1976.

 Hungary

 The Hungarian government uses two Dassault Falcon 7X and two Airbus A319 airliners, which are operated by the Hungarian Air Force and fly under its callsigns (HUAF).